yeslogic/prince-docs/docs/javascript.md

 For example, perhaps there should be only one page: you check the page count (see [Document Statistics](javascript.md#document-statistics)), and if it's greater than one, you log a warning and trigger the fail-safe to ensure that no PDF is generated.

+#### Multi-Pass formatting

 Prince also offers the possibility to register the function [`Prince.registerPostLayoutFunc(func)`](js-support.md#window.Prince.registerPostLayoutFunc), which is called after layout finished, similar to the current `oncomplete` event.
 If this function modifies the DOM, Prince will perform layout again on the updated document once the function returns, and before generating the PDF.

 A post layout function may register itself, or another post layout function, in order to repeat this process multiple times!
-By default the number of passes is limited to two, but this can be increased by using the [`--max-passes=N`](command-line.md#cl-max-passes) command-line option.
+By default the number of passes is not limited, but in order to prevent endless layout loops you can set a limit by using the [`--max-passes=N`](command-line.md#cl-max-passes) command-line option.
 For more details see [The "Multi-Pass" Solution](cookbook.md#the-multi-pass-solution).

 ### The PDF Object